pranav97nair/quantum_sensor_networks/README.md

 After this you will need to download the squidasm directory included in this project, or to ensure you have the latest version follow the instructions at https://squidasm.readthedocs.io/en/latest/installation.html

-The general layout of each sub-directory is as follows:
-/ : Application files defining various node programs and executables for various simulations /qia_params : Contains network configuration data files with latest parameter values for various network noise profiles from QIA
+The general layout of each sub-directory is as follows:\n / : Application files defining various node programs and executables for various simulations\n /qia_params : Contains network configuration data files with latest parameter values for various network noise profiles from QIA
 /data : Contains .txt files with numerical results from the simulations /plotting : Contains python files for plotting the simulation results